trunghng/trunghng.github.io/content/posts/machine-learning/pgm-inference.md

 	</li>
 </ul>

-We thus have the following cluster graph
+We thus have the following cluster graph.
 <figure>
 	<img src="/images/pgm-inference/cluster-graph.png" alt="Cluster graph" width="70%" height="70%"/>
 	<figcaption style='text-align: center;'><b>Figure 2</b>: (taken from <a href='#pgm-book'>PGM book</a>) <b>Cluster graph for the VE process in <a href='#eg1'>Example 1</a></b></figcaption>